 Colombia is a really up and coming destination, many of those who have never been associate this country with drugs, violence, guerrilla fighters, and paramilitaries.
 Fortunately, it only takes a few glances upon the warm, smiling faces to understand how different life is in this destination today.
-Many people don't know Colombia is the oldest democracy in Latin America and following nearly forty years of insecurity, this nation has emerged in the last decade and is now one of the safest countries in Latin America.
+View travel opportunities in Colombia.

 Get information, tips, itineraries and inspiration for visiting on our guide to travelling in Colombia.